University at a Glance

 California State University, East Bay is a comprehensive four-year institution that enrolls more than 13,000 students and offers undergraduate and graduate programs in a wide range of disciplines.
 Cal State East Bay's spacious 342-acre Hayward campus, situated in the rolling hills above San Francisco Bay, offers students and visitors panoramic views of the bay and bridges, as well as the vibrant cities and open space that surround the campus.
 With its wide expanses of lawns, tree-lined walkways, fountains, and beds of native California plants, the campus is one of the most beautiful in the CSU system.
 The University is recognized as a "Best in the West" college and a Best Business School by the Princeton Review and as a "top-tier" masters-granting university by U.S. News & World Report in its "America's Best Colleges" guide.

 Outstanding instructional facilities include over 150 classrooms and teaching laboratories and over 200 specialized instruction rooms.
-Discipline-specific computer labs and seven general access labs with PC's and Macintosh computers are available for student use.
+Discipline-specific computer labs and general access labs with PC's and Apple computers are available for student use.
 The University Library, with its rich collections and online catalog, features individual and group study areas, as well as an innovative Learning Commons offering expert information technology support, access to extensive information resources, library reference services, and information literacy instruction.

 Further demonstrating the University's regional commitment, Cal State East Bay's Oakland Professional Development Center specializes in programs for working adults and offers professional development and certificate courses.